Software Developers working together at a software development company

 It is important to know the different types of software development companies that exist.

-Each type of software development company can be an appropriate fit depending on a variety of factors; and have a huge impact on the delivery and quality of the project.
+Each type of software development company can be an appropriate fit depending on a variety of software project factors; and they can have a huge impact on the delivery and quality of the project.

 Here are the different buckets a software development company can fall into: